CDCgov/cfa_azure/README.md

 The `cfa_azure` python module is intended to ease the challenge of working with Azure via multiple Azure python modules which require the correct steps and many lines of code to execute. `cfa_azure` simplifies many repeated workflows when interacting with Azure, Blob Storage, Batch, and more.
 For example, creating a pool in Azure may take different credentials and several clients to complete, but with `cfa_azure`, creating a pool is reduced to a single function with only a few parameters.

 # Components
-The `cfa_azure` module is composed of two submodules: `clients`, and `helpers`.
+The `cfa_azure` module is composed of three submodules: `clients`, `automation` and `helpers`.
 The module `clients` contains what we call the AzureClient, which combines the multiple Azure Clients needed to interact with Azure and consolidates to a single client.
-The module `helpers` contains more fine-grained functions which are used within `clients` module or independently for more control when working with Azure.
+The module `helpers` contains more fine-grained functions which are used within the `clients` module or independently for more control when working with Azure.
+The `automation` module introduces a simplified way to upload files and submit jobs/tasks to Batch via another configuration toml file.
+For help getting started with the `automation` module, please see [this overview](automation_README.md).

 ### clients